SHARE

 Make the declaration

-Declarations opened on April 7th and covers the time period January 2021 to December 2021.
+Declarations for 2023 opened in April and covers the time period January 2022 to December 2022.

 If you live in France you need to declare all your income, wherever it comes from (although if you have already been taxed on it in another country you won’t need to pay more tax in France).
 This includes income from renting out a property in another country, pension income and income from shares and dividends.